 In January of 2021, we officially became the first lodge in any Sons of Norway district to add a satellite lodge, the Norge Norsemen, to our group.
 A satellite lodge is the addition and merging of another group to an existing lodge.
-The Norge Norsemen group has a secretary/spokesperson who is part of the Hampton Roads area board members and communicates to their areas members and organizes local events.
 In our case, we have added the Williamsburg area and community members to our lodge.
+The Norge Norsemen group has Vice President and other members who are responsible for communicating and organizing local events.
 Many of their members were members of our lodge or (the now dissolved) Nordmanns-Forbundet.
-They will hold still hold separate events in Williamsburg or Norge, Virginia.
-Both lodges are always invited to each others events and activities.
 Click here for a 3rd District article on the Norwegian History of Norge, Virginia.

 Our lodge is proud to hold the titles of Sons of Norway 3rd District 2018 and 2019 Large Lodge of the Year, as well as 3rd District 2019 Family Lodge of the Year.